PJWalker/daggerheart/content/GM Rules/Environments/Pitched Battle.md

 ***War Magic - Action:*** Spend a Fear as a mage from one side uses large-scale destructive magic.
 Pick a point on the battlefield within Very Far range of the mage.
 All targets within Close range of that point must make an Agility Reaction Roll.
 Targets who fail take `dice:3d12+8` magic damage and must mark a Stress.

-  *What form does the attack take—fireball, raining acid, a storm of blades?
+  *What form does the attack take – fireball, raining acid, a storm of blades?
 What tactical objective is this attack meant to accomplish, and what comes next?*

 ***Reinforcements - Action:*** Summon a Knight of the Realm, a number of Tier 3 Minions equal to the number of PCs, and two adversaries of your choice within Far range of a chosen PC as reinforcements.
 The Knight of the Realm immediately takes the spotlight.